When we create a website, one of the most common issues we must address is how to list the site in search engines like Google.

 For another platform like those for static sites, there are many online tools and types of offline software which will help with sitemap generation.
 For the purpose of this post, I will assume you know how to generate a sitemap, and we will now learn how to submit that sitemap to Google.

-Submitting sitemaps to Google Webmaster Tool:
+Submitting sitemaps to Google Search console:

 Inside your Google Webmaster Tool dashboard, on the right-hand side you will see an option called “Sitemaps”.
 Click on “More” to see all submitted sitemaps, or you can submit a new sitemap from there.